Types of Sunsuper accounts

 When choosing an investment option, it is important to take into account your investment time frames and goals, and your personal risk tolerance for market fluctuations.
-Learn more about how to choose between different investment options on the Canstar website.
+Consider seeking profession advice from a financial planner before deciding how to invest your retirement savings.

-It’s important to check with your old super funds for information regarding costs such as exit fees and insurance cover you may lose if you switch super funds.
-If you have any questions or concerns about the rollover process, give Sunsuper a call on 13 11 84.
+It’s important to check with your current super fund(s) for information regarding any switching costs and any insurance cover you may lose if you switch super funds.

 - Personal details are up-to-date